mkhasykov/Verve-HW/DS-Case-Study.md

 It could be a useful feature.
 One can generate some statistics like "how much time the user spends using app from beauty category", "how much time user spends using apps in average"

 **click**
-This featury likely to be removed entirely because it mostly contains only one value (zero)
+This feature likely to be removed entirely because it mostly contains only one value (zero), so it could not be informative

 ## 3. Model
-I would like to try linear logistic regression at first, because dataset is small so I would rely also on an understanding of business domain, in that case it is quite helpful that linear mode is interpretable.
+I would like to try linear logistic regression at first, because the dataset is small so I would rely also on an understanding of business domain (not only on metrics values), in that case it is quite helpful that the linear mode is interpretable.

 ## Advantages
 - interpretability